T'POL: Our beliefs are based on logic and the pursuit of clarity.

 TUCKER: We're not leaving.

-DANIELS: Go!
-Bring help.
-Go. (the outline of a figure is on the upper gantry)
+(The outline of a figure is on the upper gantry.)

 TUCKER: Evacuate Engineering.
-Everybody out! (all the crew leave the room)
+Everybody out!

-T'POL: (checking sensors) He's in his quarters.
+T'POL: He's in his quarters.

 TUCKER: Tucker to Doctor Phlox.